isChase/major-project/proposal.md

 - Working, moving sprite
 - An enemy (Jason) that can be spawned in different rooms once you enter
+- sound effects / music
-- tasks to complete (get gas for car, find car keys, etc)
+- tasks to complete

 ## Nice To Have List